 When and where was it developed?

 The current incarnation of the language was developed in late 2008.
 Prior to that a number of prototypes where released to test out compiler and VM concepts under the name StackVM.
-Development originally started in Denver, Colorado and much of it was done at a bar called Forest Room 5.
-Initial development was done on OS X and Linux and then ported to Windows (now the dominate platform)
+Development started in Denver with much of it was done at a bar called Forest Room 5.
+Inital development was done on OS X with ports created for Linux and Windows (now the dominate platform).

 Per v3.1 most of the original design goals where met.
 I imagine there will be a couple maintenance releases, other then that I’m open to suggestions.
 I’m also looking for interested developers (with good ideas) to jump in to become component owners.